cdl-geneseo/geneseo-dictionary/J/Jizz.md

 # Jizz

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Jizz

 Created by  Unknown User (wlf1), last modified by  Unknown User (spe1) on Nov 20, 2012

 Jizz: n. slang for &quot;semen.&quot;  This word is a clip of &quot;Jism;&quot; neither are Geneseo specific.As of 2012, 100% of students surveyed know this word.
 0% believe it is of local origins.(Endress, G-M, 2012)